itdxer/neupy/site/docs/algorithms/constructible-architecture.rst

         error='categorical_crossentropy',
     )

-Also, it's possible to create custom error functions.
-Error function should have two mandatory arguments.
+Also, it's possible to create custom loss functions.
+Loss function should have two mandatory arguments, namely expected and predicted values.

 .. code-block:: python